 3. Business Operations

 For businesses, adequate bandwidth is crucial for cloud computing, VoIP calls, and large file transfers.
-Insufficient bandwidth can lead to productivity losses and frustrated employees or customers.
+Insufficient bandwidth can lead to productivity losses and frustrated employees or customers, which is why understanding download and upload speeds is equally important when assessing overall connection performance.